Feyerabend/ABC80/cas/README.md

 *data* (Datablock) block.

-The name block is simple, a name (namn) of maximum 8 characters and an extension of the characters (or bytes in the case of 8-bit computers).
+The name block is simple, a name (namn) of maximum 8 characters and an extension of the characters (or bytes in the case of 8-bit computers).[^name] It has a small header of 3 FFh.

-It has a small header of 3 FFh.
+[^name]: Note: The 'internal' name used by ABC80 has no impact on the names at the modern computer side in the conversion.

 The data block has one byte of zeros, then 2 bytes of binary block number, and the rest of 253 bytes are user data.